March 12, 2024

 November 3, 2022

 If you are making the move to Spain but have already retired and are not receiving a pension from the Spanish state, nor do you intend to get back into employment in the country again any time soon, unfortunately you might not qualify for Social Security (public) healthcare.
 In some regions, you can register for a government-run scheme called the convenio especial, which provides social security cover for a basic monthly fee.
-For further information on who is eligible, how to apply, and what it offers, check out their website here.
+Further information on who is eligible, how to apply, and what it offers, on the Social Security website.

 To apply for Spanish residency, you will need to prove that you have taken out health insurance.
 If due to these circumstances, or any others, including the option of complementing Social Security in order to cut down waiting periods and receive personalised assistance, you are thinking of taking out private health insurance, check out our guide and learn how to choose the best private health insurance in Spain for expats.